Panzi: Imperial Court System

 Panzi joined the Imperial Court of New York in 1993 and was elected to serve as its Empress XII "The Empress of Loyalty and Laughter" between 1998–99 and President of the Board of Directors from 2003 to 2006.
 Panzi also served as the Executive Secretary on the International Court Council, which oversees over 70 local Imperial Courts in the United States, Canada and Mexico from 1997 to 2007.
 In August 2007 he was elected President of the Council at the Hamilton-Wentworth, Canada meeting of the International Court Council.

 LGBT activities

 Since the early 1970s, Thom (Panzi) has been an LGBT activist with various organizations including the Christopher Street Liberation Day Committee (known as Heritage of Pride today); GMHC and the Arts Project of Cherry Grove.
 In the early 1990s, Thom was the executive director of the Community Research Initiative (an HIV/AIDS Research Organization).
 He also has participated in almost every March on Washington, D.C. and most demonstrations in New York City.
-Panzi continues to raise money for the LGBT community.
+Panzi continues to raise money for the LGBTQ community.